 Incredible vistas on Utah Hwy 14, and three pups

 We rolled in to Bryce campground about 4, dropped the trailer, and drove out to the end of the road to Rainbow Point to catch the sunset.
 Janet was able to score two nights at the North Campground, albeit at two different spots.
-Appropriately, out set-up and tear-down of the "rig" was much easier that another camper with a massive 5th wheel trailer and diesel mondo-pickup...we listened to his truck idling for what seemed like an hour as they dinked around with getting the trailer just right and set up.
+Appropriately, our set-up and tear-down of the "rig" was much easier than another camper with a massive 5th wheel trailer and diesel mondo-pickup...we listened to his truck idling for what seemed like an hour as they dinked around with getting the trailer just right and set up.
 I have a good suggestion for the new Interior Secretary: how about banning generators from use in all NP campgrounds.
 They are already restricted to no use after 10pm or before 8am, but come on, people, you come to National Parks for NATURE...there are plenty of RV parks outside of parks, so if you must have your home "conveniences" in NATURE, go stay there and not a National Park.
 The constant thrumming of gas generators is definitely a Chi-buzzkill.

 There is a big overflow parking area below the campground which empties out about sunset, and, since it was far enough away from any lights, we got some quality star-and-Milky-Way gazing in that night.